Robinlovelace/netvishack/README.md

 The judges will be:

 - Will Deakin (Network Rail, Data Digital and Technology IT Delivery)
-- Robin Lovelace (University of Leeds, Institution for Transport Studies, Active Travel England)
+- Robin Lovelace (University of Leeds, Institute for Transport Studies, Active Travel England)
 - Layik Hama (University of Leeds, School of Computer Science)

 # Prerequisites